 Today, the best rechargeable batteries are the “low self-discharge” Nickel-Metal Hydride (Ni-MH) cells.

 These batteries have a lot going for them: they come fully charged (like alkaline batteries), and they can hold their charge over many months (unlike regular Ni-MH rechargeables).
 Because they can hold their charge for so long, they are suitable for low-drain devices like remote controls and flashlights.
-However, they are ideal for use in high-drain electronic devices like digital cameras, where they out-perform alkalines.
-See this graph for a comparison:
+However, they are ideal for high-drain electronic devices like digital cameras, which outperform alkalines.
+See this graph for comparison:

-Generally, the best low self-discharge batteries are made in Japan (the others are made in China), these are: Panasonic’s Eneloops, Duracell, Energizer and Sony.
-The Eneloop Pro batteries from Panasonic definitely hold their charge the longest, and they are my top recommendation.
+Generally, the best low self-discharge batteries are made in Japan (the others are made in China).
+These are Panasonic’s Eneloops, Duracell, Energizer, and Sony.
+The Eneloop Pro batteries from Panasonic hold their charge the longest, and they are my top recommendation.
 I do not recommend the Energizer or Duracell rechargeable batteries — these name brands seem to produce inferior rechargeables, perhaps to protect their sales of alkaline batteries.

 Eneloop Rechargeable Batteries by Panasonic

 Better designed than other rechargeables, Eneloop batteries have become a best-selling battery.
 Eneloops can be recharged up to 2100 times, and they will retain their charged capacity even after years of storage.
 After 6 months, they retain 90% of their charge.
-After five years, they retain 70% of their charge (when stored at 20 degree Celsius).
+After five years, they retain 70% of their charge (stored at 20 degrees Celsius).
 Panasonic recommends keeping the batteries in a cool location to maximize charge retention.